 As our examples indicate, the accountant's definition of an asset has to be somewhat complicated in order to:

-- include prepaid expenses, deferred costs, and certain deferred income taxes, and
+- include prepaid expenses and deferred costs, and

 - exclude a company's talented team, the patents and trademarks that were developed internally, and its image and reputation for excellence at a fair price.